AgentO3/a-frame-art-gallery/README.md

 ## Gallery Overview

 Adding artwork to your gallery is very easy.
 You just need to understand these three folders and add the right files.
 Then just push to github and github pages will do the rest.
-The result is a freely hosted website that contains your VR gallery of interconncted rooms filled with your artwork.
+The result is a freely hosted website that contains your VR gallery of interconnected rooms filled with your artwork.

 `_rooms` - This is a space in a gallery that contains your artwork.
 Each room can have a unique look.
 Currently we are using the [aframe-environment-component](https://github.com/supermedium/aframe-environment-component).
 However you can do anything you want.